ianstormtaylor/slate/docs/general/glossary.md

 ### Validate

-### Value

-A Slate "value" is the top-level object in Slate and is an object encapsulating the content of a Slate editor.

 ### Wrap

 To "wrap" is to surround a piece of text or a node in another node.
 For example, if you select the text `Google` and want to turn it into a link, you'd "wrap" it with an inline link node.